dronekit/dronekit-python/docs/guide/auto_mode.rst

     We recommend that you :ref:`use GUIDED mode <guided_mode_copter>` instead of AUTO mode where possible, because it offers finer and more responsive control over movement, and can emulate most mission planning activities.

-    AUTO mode can be helpful if a command you need is not supported in GUIDED mode on a particular vehicle.
+    AUTO mode can be helpful if a command you need is not supported in GUIDED mode on a particular vehicle type.

 .. _auto_mode_supported_commands: